Code-Institute-Submissions/hangman-game-2/README.md

 * If you know how to play the game you can start the game, otherwise you can read about how to play the game.

-* You will have to make a choice on which category to select
+* You will have to choose on which category to select

 * You will be presented with a number of blank spaces representing the missing letters you need to find.